redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 --------------

 To kick things off, let's first define what an RPM actually is.
-An RPM package is simply a file that contains some software as well as information the system needs to know about that files.
+An RPM package is simply a file that contains some files as well as information the system needs to know about those files.
 More specifically, it is a file containing a `cpio`_ archive and metadata about itself.
 The `cpio`_ archive is the payload and the RPM Header contains the metadata.
 The package manager ``rpm`` uses this metadata to determine things like dependencies, where to install files, etc.